Chrystalkey/landtagszusammenfasser/docs/documentation/authentication.md

 Scopes with a lower number include the permissions of the ones with higher numbers.

-The _Keyadder_ scope is the most powerful one as it can interact with the `/.../auth` endpoint using `GET` and `DELETE` and request new api keys.
+The _Keyadder_ scope is the most powerful one as it can interact with the `/.../auth` endpoint using `GET` and `DELETE` and request new valid api keys.

 The _Admin_ scope can do explicit writes and deletes of the main dataset by name.
 Keys with _Admin_ scope are allowed to use `PUT`, and `DELETE` on the `/.../gesetzesvorhaben/{gsvh_id}` endpoints.